 Each generation has its unique work style and perspective, which can sometimes lead to misunderstandings and conflicts.
 However, by creating an open and inclusive work culture, organisations can bridge the gap between generations and build trust.
 Encouraging open communication, active listening, and empathy can help create a positive work environment where everyone feels valued and heard.

 We need to be listening to each other well.
-We need to be building up and finding ways to encourage and champion each other, to be showing belief, particularly for younger people.
+We need to be building up and finding ways to encourage and champion each other, to be giving our belief to young leaders and releasing them to do things in a new way, for the everchanging world we live in today.

 A big aspect is giving permission and allowing everyone to have a voice.
 This does not just mean receiving feedback and then doing nothing about it, but to turn feedback and ideas into actions that are going to be meaningful for the organisation, and ultimately, thinking globally to contribute for the greater good.